chemjh/Portfolio/Movie Recommender/README.md

 # Movie Recommender

 # Project:
 Wouldn't it be great to know which movie you should watch next?
-Using data from the MovieLens dataset, I've created a movie recommender model that works off of correlations between movies and their reviews.
+Using data from the MovieLens dataset, I've created a movie recommender model that works off of correlations between movies and their review scores.
 By inputting a movie into the model a collection of similar movies will be returned in a pleasing format.

 # How to Use: